0

 Outcomes and Implications:

-The findings support a biopsychosocial treatment model—one that incorporates medical interventions (such as pelvic floor therapy), psychological support (like cognitive-behavioral therapy), and educational approaches to reshape beliefs about sex and the body.
-The study underscores the importance of multidisciplinary care and individualized treatment plans to address both the physical and emotional aspects of vaginismus.
+The findings point toward a biopsychosocial model — one that integrates physical care, psychological support, and educational approaches to reshape beliefs about sex and the body.
+The study underscores the importance of multidisciplinary care and individualized approaches to address both the physical and emotional aspects of vaginismus.
+For personalized guidance, readers are encouraged to consult a qualified healthcare provider.

 View the study here: https://www.tandfonline.com/doi/full/10.1080/14681994.2021.2007233#abstract